quackbarc/garyc-sketch-tweaks/README.md

 ### Bug fixes

 * Fixed drawing client and gallery sketches being spiky.
-* Fixed canvas showing up for a split second on load.
+* Fixed canvas showing up for a split second on page load.
 * Fixed canvas being 798x598 instead of 800x600.
-* Fixed arrow-key navigation starting at the wrong places.
+* Fixed arrow-key navigation always starting at the latest sketch.
 * Fixed a race condition with loading sketches.
 * Fixed out-of-bounds sketches causing constant errors on console.
 * Fixed URL changes not navigating to that sketch.